lucidsolns/terraform-vm-proxmox/README.md

 To use this Terraform module the following pre-requisites must be met:
 1. Add your root proxmox credentials to a `.tfvars` file
-1. Install the hookscript into `local:snippets`
+1. Install the hookscript on your Proxmos hosts into `local:snippets`
-1. Create a VM template
+1. Create a VM template (e.g. Flatcar Linux)
     - the template **must** have the hookscript set to `multi-hookscript.pl`
 1. Install [terraform-provider-proxmox](https://registry.terraform.io/providers/Telmate/proxmox/latest/docs) v2.9.15 or greater
 1. Install `virtiofsd` (rust) in `/usr/local/bin`

+The example scripts require a `.tfvars` file with your proxmox URL, username, and password.

 Three hookscripts are provided with this module.
 They must be available in a snippets directory and must be executable.
 They have been tested in the